-Laurea in Computer Science (1987, Pisa University), PhD in Computer Science, (1992, Edinburgh University).
-Full professor in Computer Science at Bologna University since 10-2002.
+Laurea (Master) in Computer Science, University of Pisa, 1987.
+PhD 1992 Edinburgh University.
+Full professor in Computer Science at Bologna University since 2002.
 Research and academic positions previously held at Edinburgh University (Research Associate in Computer Science, 1993-1994), INRIA (Institut national de recherche en informatique et en automatique) (first as "charge' de recherche", then as "directeur de recherche", 1995-2002).
 Visiting professor at INRIA Rocquencourt, CWI Amsterdam, Cambridge University, Oxford University, Sendai University.

 He has been member of the Program Committee and invited speaker in a number of international conferences, including POPL, LICS, CONCUR, MFPS, ETAPS.
 He has given courses in about 15 international summer schools.
 He has supervised, or co-supervised, about 15 PhD thesis in Computer Science, and has been member of PhD committees in various European countries.
 He is the author of more than 130 papers in international journals and conference proceedings, and of 3 books on theoretical computer science (all published by Cambridge University Press).